Download and Installation (1/6)

-First, you need to install the Camunda BPM Platform and the Camunda Modeler.
+First, you need to install the Camunda Platform and the Camunda Modeler.

-In the following section, we’ll describe how to install the Camunda BPM Platform locally on your machine.
+In the following section, we’ll describe how to install the Camunda Platform locally on your machine.

-If you prefer, you can also run the Camunda BPM Platform with Docker:
+If you prefer, you can also run the Camunda Platform with Docker:

 Afterwards, you can install the Camunda Modeler.